Articles, Blogs, Whitepapers, Webinars, and Other Resources

 All the available courses by QuickStart are organized by function and technology, and these are further grouped into beginner, intermediate, and advanced levels.

 CBT Nuggets, on the other hand, offers limited course delivery options.
 While it does not offer virtual classrooms or live instructor-led sessions, it does offer a wide variety of on-demand training videos, similar to QuickStart’s second option.
 The videos are recorded at an average duration of 10 minutes, which means that busy employees do not need to allocate a significant chunk of their time to invest in their training.
 There are thousands of such IT training videos that CBT Nuggets subscribers can access and watch on their own time.
-CBT Nuggets, however, also offers its own mobile apps which learners can download on their phones and access training videos on the go.
+CBT Nuggets, however, also offers its own mobile apps that learners can download on their phones and access training videos on the go.

 CBT Nuggets groups its courses into 5 career paths, namely network administration and engineering, systems administration and engineering, programming and development, DevOps, workforce training and project management.
 There is further segregation of courses by difficulty or complexity into an entry, intermediate and advanced levels.
 While this makes it easier for students to move from start to end within a field of specialization, it also offers learners to opt for individual courses according to their current skill and knowledge level in the subject area.